-Part I will discuss in detail each of the qualifying armed security options available to school districts to comply with HB-3, including school resource officers, ISD police officers, contract peace officers, school marshals, “guardians” and armed security guards.
-The differences in training requirements, authority, typical scope of duties and approximate cost of each option will be compared.
+Part I discusses in detail each of the qualifying armed security options available to school districts to comply with HB-3, including school resource officers, ISD police officers, contract peace officers, school marshals, “guardians” and armed security guards.
+The differences in training requirements, authority, typical scope of duties and approximate cost of each option are compared.

 - Brief Review of HB-3’s Armed Security Provisions

-- Overview of Armed Security Staffing in Texas Scools
+- Overview of Armed Security Staffing in Texas Schools

 - Peace Officers (SROs, ISD police officers, contract peace officers)